• Skip to primary navigation

 Sliders are miniature sandwiches.
 Originally, sliders were miniature hamburgers, but quickly branched out to include a whole host of miniature sandwiches like the Easy Reuben Sliders.

-Is there a cheese that I can substitute for Swiss cheese?
+Is there a cheese I can substitute for Swiss?

 Swiss cheese is generally used for a Reuben Sandwich because of its mild flavor.
-You could also try provolone or mozzarella cheese because of their mild flavor.
+You could also try provolone or mozzarella, both with mild flavors.

 What kind of store-bought slider buns can be used in this recipe?

-If you don’t want to make your own slider buns, you can try Hawaiian dinner rolls.
-The slight sweetness of Hawaiian dinner rolls compliment the Reuben slider other ingredients.
+If you don't want to make your own slider buns, you can try Hawaiian dinner rolls.
+The slight sweetness of Hawaiian dinner rolls complements the other ingredients in the Reuben slider.

-If you’re a fan of Reubens like I am, you should try these recipes.
+If you're a Reuben fan like me, you should try these recipes.

 • Ultimate Reuben